-- the extent to which we in-license or acquire rights to, and undertake development of products, product candidates or technologies; - the amount of any upfront, milestone payments and other financial obligations associated with the in-license or acquisition of other product candidates: - the scope, progress, results and costs of preclinical development and/or clinical trials for any other product candidates that we may acquire or inlicense and develop; - the scope, progress, costs and results of the OPH1004 trial and any additional clinical trials we undertake to obtain data sufficient to seek marketing approval for Fovista in wet AMD or any other indication; - the scope, costs and results of our Zimura clinical programs, including our Zimura Phase 2/3 GA trial and our Zimura Phase 2a wet AMD trial, as well as any additional clinical trials we undertake to obtain data sufficient to seek marketing approval for Zimura in any indication (including a potential second Phase 3 trial for GA); - if OPH1004 is positive and we decide to pursue further development of Fovista, the costs and timing of restarting the manufacturing of commercial supply for Fovista; - the costs and timing of process development and manufacturing scale-up and validation activities associated with Zimura; - our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory reviews of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending intellectual property-related claims; - the timing, scope and cost of commercialization activities for any of our product candidates if we receive, or expect to receive, marketing approval for a product candidate; and - subject to receipt of marketing approval, net revenue received from commercial sales of any of our product candidates, after milestone payments and royalty payments that we would be obligated to make.
+- the scope, costs and results of our Zimura clinical programs, including our Phase 2/3 GA clinical trial, our planned Phase 2a wet AMD clinical trial, our planned Phase 2a IPCV clinical trial, our planned randomized, controlled clinical trial in Stargardt disease and our planned Phase 2a clinical trial in non-infectious intermediate and posterior uveitis, as well as any additional clinical trials we undertake to obtain data sufficient to seek marketing approval for Zimura in any indication (including a potential second pivotal trial for GA and for Stargardt disease); - the extent to which we in-license or acquire rights to, and undertake development of products, product candidates or technologies; - the amount of any upfront, milestone payments and other financial obligations associated with the in-license or acquisition of other product candidates; - the scope, progress, results and costs of preclinical development and/or clinical trials for any other product candidates that we may acquire or inlicense and develop; - the scope, progress, costs and results of the OPH1004 trial and any additional clinical trials we undertake to obtain data sufficient to seek marketing approval for Fovista in wet AMD or any other indication; - if OPH1004 is positive and we decide to pursue further development of Fovista, the costs and timing of restarting the manufacturing of commercial supply for Fovista; - the costs and timing of process development and manufacturing scale-up and validation activities associated with Zimura; - our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory reviews of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending intellectual property-related claims; - the timing, scope and cost of commercialization activities for any of our product candidates if we receive, or expect to receive, marketing approval for a product candidate; and - subject to receipt of marketing approval, net revenue received from commercial sales of any of our product candidates, after milestone payments and royalty payments that we would be obligated to make.

 Furthermore, following our receipt and announcement of initial, top-line results from our pivotal OPH1002 and OPH1003 Fovista trials for the treatment of wet AMD in December 2016, we implemented a restructuring plan that included a reduction in personnel.
-This reduction in personnel is expected to involve approximately 80% of our pre-announcement workforce and will include employees from nearly every department.
-We expect to realize estimated annualized cost savings from the reduction in personnel in the range of \$25 million to \$30 million starting in the third quarter of 2017.
-As of March 31, 2017, we reduced our workforce by 74 employees in connection with the reduction in personnel, and we expect the reduction of the additional 45 affected employees to be substantially complete during the second and third quarters of 2017.
-In connection with such reduction in personnel, we estimate that we will incur approximately \$13.2 million of aggregate pre-tax charges during the first three quarters of 2017, of which approximately \$12.2 million in the aggregate is expected to result in cash expenditures.
-As of March 31, 2017, the Company's cash expenditures related to such reduction in personnel totaled \$4.8 million.
+This reduction in personnel involves approximately 80% of our pre-announcement workforce and includes employees from nearly every department.
+We expect to realize estimated annualized cost savings from the reduction in personnel in the range of \$20 million to \$25 million starting in the third quarter of 2017.
+During the first six months of 2017, our workforce has been reduced by 98 employees in connection with the reduction in personnel and natural attrition.
+We expect the reduction of the additional 20 affected employees will be substantially completed during the third quarter of 2017.
+In connection with such reduction in personnel, we estimate that we will incur approximately \$13.4 million of aggregate pre-tax charges through the third quarter of 2017, of which approximately \$12.5 million in the aggregate is expected to result in cash expenditures.
+As of June 30, 2017, our cash expenditures related to such reduction in personnel totaled \$8.0 million.